Talk to our experts

 • Age: Applicants must be aged 18 or above at the time of applying for net asset assessment.

-• Net assets: Applicants must possess net assets to which they are absolutely beneficially entitled with a market value of not less than HK$30 million net (or equivalent in foreign currencies) throughout the 2 years preceding the application date.
+• Net assets: Applicant should demonstrate to the satisfaction of director-general of investment promotion that he has net assets or net equity (including the respective portion of jointly-owned assets or equity with the applicant’s family member(s)* which is absolutely beneficially entitled to the applicant) to which he is absolutely beneficially entitled with a market value of not less than HK$30 million net (or equivalent in foreign currencies) throughout the six months preceding the date he lodged his application for net asset assessment of the scheme.

 • Demonstrate that there is no adverse immigration record and compliance with normal immigration and security requirements.